cghayden/dnNextPrisma/NOTES.md

 (if you don't memoize unstable_cache, it runs multiple times per request)

 use this to cache non-request based functions that don't use cookies/headers

+OPTIMALLY, you want to cache, but want to be in control of the cache. should be opt-in, not opt-out, so you won't have to wonder if some unseen use of dynamic data/cookie/header is preventing the automatic caching